manu19901991/H5-GPDMA-workshop-test-main/i3c/handson_i3c_controller.md

 ![I3C GPIO setting](./img/2_i3c_gpio_settings.png)

 # Enable USART3

-_**This step should be done automatically when creating project with "Initialize all peripherals in default mode"**_

 Enable USART3 in **Asynchronous** mode
 Leave the default configuration (115200 baudrate, 8-bits without parity)